tot-ra/tot-ra/README.md

 - Some of those thoughts are published on [youtube](https://www.youtube.com/user/artkurapov)

 Also I'm a founder of [Gratheon](https://gratheon.com) 🐝.
-It needs yout help with electrical engineering, robotics, UX, design.
+It needs your help with electrical engineering, robotics, UX, design.